Akiyama-sama/Melodict/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 description: Suggest an idea for this project
-title: Feature Request for Nora
+title: Feature Request for Melodict
 labels: enhancement
-assignees: Sandakan
+assignees: Akiyama-sama
 ---

 **Consent**